Can a Landlord Deny an Emotional Support Animal?

 1. The Pet is Dangerous

-Landlords can reject an ESA if the animal is dangerous.
-Specifically, if the pet has a history of attacking other people or exhibiting behavior that is a threat to others, the landlord may deny the request.
+The most common reason a landlord can legally reject an ESA is that the animal is dangerous.
+Specifically, when an emotional support animal has a history of attacking other people or exhibiting behavior that is a threat to others, the landlord may deny the request.

 2. Allergies

-Another instance for which a landlord can legally reject an emergency service animal is allergies.
+Another reason a landlord can deny an ESA is allergies.
 If the landlord or someone else in the building is allergic to a particular type of pet, this would be considered infringing on the rights of others and may be grounds for denial.
+If there are concerns about accommodating the ESA due to allergies, the landlord should engage in an interactive dialogue with the tenant to explore possible solutions or alternatives.
+This demonstrates a good faith effort to comply with the FHA.

 3. Housing the Animal is Physically Unreasonable

 If your ESA requires special accommodations that are not realistic for the building, the landlord may deny your request.
-For instance, if your ESA is a miniature horse, you may have difficulty renting.
+For instance, if the ESA is an exotic animal, poses unique health or safety risks, or exceeds reasonable size limits (e.g., a horse in a small apartment), the landlord may have grounds to refuse.

 4. Your ESA Letter is Out of Date